John and Gerry's Orchids of Britain and Europe

 S. olbia was first described by Verguin from Var, southern France in 1907 and it takes its name from the ancient Greek colony of Olbia in and around the area now called Hyeres.
 It's a member of the S. lingua group of Serapias.

 S. olbia is thought to be of hybrid origin with S. neglecta and S. lingua as the assumed and probably ancient progenitors.
-Despite this background it is not a particularly varied orchid, though in common with most members of its genus, it freely hybridizes and where, as is common, particularly in Var, several Serapias species grow in close proximity, intermediate swarms of morphologically indeterminate plants can result.
-In genetically pure form it is a distinctive orchid carrying up to five individual flowers (more usually two) with grey lined hoods and a brick red, densely hairy epichile.
+Its hybridogenous heritage can be noted in its appearance and so will often exhibit features that more strongly reflect the characteristics of one or other of its parents.
+Typically however it is a distinctive orchid carrying up to five individual flowers (more usually two) with grey lined hoods and a brick red, hairy epichile.
+As cautioned earlier, it will frequently betray its S. lingua roots and sport a pink or lighter coloured, less hirsute tongue.

 Except in the wettest conditions, the leaves shrivel quite quickly, leaving a characteristically long stem up to 30cms high and typically with a pair of oppositely placed flowers at the top.
 S. olbia flowers in April and May.
 These pictures come from damp meadows around Bagnols-en-Foret, Var, dating from the first two weeks of May.